 - Compliance with state Commute Trip Reduction goals

 - Healthier workforce, reducing health insurance claims and absenteeism

-Yes, workdays on which a faculty or staff member works from home instead of coming to campus counts as a “Commute Smart” day for benefit programs such as Relax Rewards.
+Yes, workdays on which a faculty or staff member works from home instead of coming to campus counts as a “Commute Smart” day.
 Work-from-home arrangements are made on a case-by-case basis and must be pre-approved by your supervisor and Human Resources.

-No, scheduled days off do not count as Commute Smart days for benefit programs such as Relax Rewards.
+No, scheduled days off do not count as Commute Smart days.
 However, you can count the day off from a compressed work week, such as a 4/10 work week.